Karbon is a feature-rich global operating platform for accounting firms that needed better solutions to onboard new users.

 • Daily team communication (Everyone)

-I worked with our data team to understand actions users take that lead to a higher propensity for conversion.
+To validate this, I worked with our data team to understand actions users take that lead to a higher propensity for conversion.
 Then, combined these insights to develop a matrix of one-time achievements that would lead users to experience value and form habits that correlate to longer-term retention.
 These became my north star metrics for forming new hypotheses and experiments.

 Challenges faced, lessons learned, and next steps...